lfe/blog/src/_posts/2015-04-05-1332-ledis-using-redis-from-lfe.md

 ```

 Note that, since LFE already has built-in functions named ``mset`` and ``mget``,
-the Redis functions had to be renamed.
+the Redis command names could not be used.

 ## Altering and Querying the Key Space

-There are commands that are not defined on particular types, but are useful in
+There are functions that are not defined on particular types, but are useful in
 order to interact with the space of keys, and thus, can be used with keys of
 any type.

-For example the ``EXISTS`` command returns 1 or 0 to signal if a given key
+For example the ``exists`` function returns 1 or 0 to signal if a given key
-exists or not in the database, while the ``DEL`` command deletes a key and
+exists or not in the database, while the ``del`` function deletes a key and
 associated value, whatever the value is.

 ```lisp